Built-in agent reference

 setup

 A setup wizard that diagnoses your environment, installs missing dependencies, configures TeXRA, and orchestrates your first task.
-If you are new to TeXRA or moving to a new machine, start here.
+If you are new to TeXRA or moving to a new machine, start with this agent.

 Best for: First-time setup, diagnosing missing dependencies, getting unblocked